 5.1.
-Once I submit abstract(s) do I need to pay the registration fee or am I already registered?
+Once I have submitted an abstract, do I need to pay the registration fees or am I already registered?

 5.2.
-What are the different types of speakers the conference receives?
+What are the different types of speakers?

-At AOP, speaker's diversity and excellence has become our trademark.
-The congress distinguishes 3 types of speakers:
+The diversity and excellence of our speakers has become our trademark.
+The congress welcomes 3 types of speakers:

-An "Industry speaker" badge is provided for speakers invited by a sponsoring company, which allows him/her to access the sponsored sessions and the exhibition space during the congress.
+An "Industry speaker" badge is automatically provided for industry speakers invited by an exhibiting company.
+That badge grants access to the sponsored sessions and the exhibition hall only.

-Should he/she like to have access to the scientific sessions, additional registration is mandatory.
-The company can register him/her directly through their online account.
+Should industry speakers want to have access to the scientific sessions, an additional registration is mandatory.
+The company can register industry speakers for a full-access badge directly through their online company account.

 You can retrieve your badge at the dedicated Speaker desk onsite.